 Not sure how to set up your resume and apply for jobs?
 Request an appointment and let our staff help you each step of the way.

 Because of the large number of resumes an employer may receive, they are typically not going to spend much more than 30-60 seconds reviewing your resume.
 For that reason, you need to make it as organized, concise, and easy to read as possible.
-Most college students should keep their resume to one page maximum when applying to an opportunity.
+Most college students should keep their resume to one page maximum.

 However, it's always a good idea to keep a "master resume" which contains all of your experience, not just what fits onto one page.
 If you are just starting to draft a resume, don't worry as much about limiting it to one page since it's more important to first list all of your experience so you and a staff member can then go through and determine what items are most valuable for the position you are applying for.